Complete Boat Maintenance Checklist

 Checklist: Boat surfaces maintenance

-Maintaining thehull is equally important.
+2. Maintaining the hull is equally important.
 For fiberglass hulls, wax and polish a few times a year to maintain the gel coat.

 Checklist: Boat engine maintenance